joeldevelops/DPT-smart-grid-privacy/README.md

 ### Users

 For the users we spawn them at random via the NodeJS service and have them reach out to the FogNodes to register themselves.
 Once they are registered, they will get their noise data from the NoiseGenerator on a timer.

+Additionally, we simulate all the users via one NodeJS service.
+This is done to make it easier to scale the number of users, as we can simply spawn more instances of the User class and have them all reach out to the FogNodes to register themselves.

 ### Database